snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 category: Releases
 ---

-We are pleased to announce the release of version 0.1.0 of the [Iglu Objective-C Client][client-repo].
-This is the second Iglu Client to be released and will allow you to test and validate all of your Snowplow Events directly in your OSX and iOS applications.
+We are pleased to announce the release of version 0.1.0 of the [Iglu Objective-C Client] [client-repo].
+This is the second Iglu Client to be released (following the [Iglu Scala Client] [scala-repo]) and will allow you to test and validate all of your Snowplow self-describing JSONs directly in your OSX and iOS applications.

 The rest of this post will cover the following topics: